 Cave divers are also secret keepers.
 They don’t like to reveal exact locations to people and network amongst themselves.
 It makes cave diving seem even more niche and risky.

 We need to get this out of the way.
 The difference between length and depth is quite essential.
 The depth of something is how deep it goes, right down to its lowest point, and the length is how far it measures.

 A cave could be two miles deep and thirty miles in length, and the depth is straight down.
 If you were to take a ruler, you could measure to the depth, while you would need a measuring tape for length.

 Clarifying the top five deepest caves in the United States can be tricky, especially when it comes to depth and length.
 Depth isn’t always clear-cut as caverns can change, and some are not very accessible, so not much information is available.

 Our list, as of March 2022, is this:

 - Columbine Crawl

 Most of the information on cave length is thanks to Caver Bob, aka Bob Gulden, for providing a list of the depths of caves in the United States.
 Some information may have been updated but so far isn’t available online.

-That is just the way of cavers trying to keep the worlds they travel secure and safe from the average interloper like us.
+That is just the way cavers try to keep the worlds they travel secure and safe from the average interloper like us.